aruidev/md-juice/readme.md

 ```

 Notes
-- md-juice maps `--juice-*` into the internal `--mdj-*` variables, so changing `--juice-*` is the fastest way to switch a theme for a whole app.
+- `--juice-*` is the fastest way to theme an app with md-juice.
-- You can toggle dark mode using `document.documentElement.classList.toggle('dark')` (or add/remove `.light`) or with the attribute `data-theme-dark` — all approaches are supported.
+- for full control, override individual `--mdj-*` tokens.
+- `.light` / `.dark` and `data-theme-dark` are all supported — choose the approach that fits your app.

 ## Design tokens (CSS custom properties)